JonathanVrijsen/Comnet-Messenger/README.md

 This project was completed in order to pass the course ELEC-H417: "Communication Networks Protocols and Architectures" taught at the ULB by professor Jean-Michel Dricot.

+The goal of this project is to design and implement a basic chat app enabling private communication.
+The application relies on a centralized architecture, meaning a central server handles the communication between clients.
+An extra server, called key server, was implemented to ensure private communication.
+The complete architecture is described in detail in the [report.](https://github.com/link_to_report)

 ## Prerequisites

 In the source code a couple of external libraries were used.